Boundary topological entanglement entropy in two and three dimensions: Bulk entropy of topological loop-gasses

 where $\drinfeld{\C}$ is the modular category called the \define{Drinfeld center}~\cite{MR3242743} of $\C$ which describes the anyons of the theory. \end{thm}

 \begin{examples*} Recall the examples from \cref{sec:examples}.
 As discussed in \cref{sec:examples_phys}, these label two distinct loop-gas models in (2+1)-dimensions, the toric code and double semion models.
-Since all the input categories for these examples have $\D^2=2$, the TEE is $\LWTEE=2\log2$ for both. \end{examples*}
+Since all the input categories for these examples have $\D^2=2$, the topological entanglement entropy is $\LWTEE=2\log2$ for both. \end{examples*}

 \begin{lemma}[Entropy of (union of) simply connected bulk regions~\cite{levin2006detecting,LevinThesis,bullivant2016entropic}] On a region $R$ in the bulk consisting of the disjoint union of simply connected sub-regions, the entropy is